grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 Confusingly, this will be looking for /etc/postfix/users.db

 To create this file, we need to create a Berkely database and add a user.

      { echo user; echo `mkpasswd -s -m sha-512`; } | sudo db_load -T -t hash /etc/postfix/users.db

 Make sure to replace *user* with the username you want.
 You will be prompted for a password for the user.

+Once we've configured SASL to authenticate with our user database, we will add it to our postfix config, first by creating a smtpd.conf file for SASL then updating our main.cf

 >**Create SASL smtpd config**
 >